Date of Easter: Theory

 The Easter cycle groups days into lunar months, which are either 29 or 30 days long.
 There is an exception.
 The month ending in March normally has 30 days, but if 29 February of a leap year falls within it, it contains 31.
 As these groups are based on the lunar cycle, over the long term the average month in the lunar calendar is a very good approximation of the synodic month, which is 29.53059 days long.

-There are 12 synodic months in a lunar year, totaling either 354 or 355 days.
+There are 12 synodic months in a lunar year, totalling either 354 or 355 days.
 The lunar year is about 11 days shorter than the calendar year, which is either 365 or 366 days long.
 These days by which the solar year exceeds the lunar year are called epacts (ἐπακταὶ ἡμέραι).

 It is necessary to add them to the day of the solar year to obtain the correct day in the lunar year.
-Whenever the epact reaches or exceeds 30, an extra intercalary month (or embolismic month) of 30 days must be inserted into the lunar calendar: then 30 must be subtracted from the epact.
+Whenever the epact reaches or exceeds 30, an extra intercalary month (or embolismic month) of 30 days must be inserted into the lunar calendar; then 30 must be subtracted from the epact.
 Charles Wheatly provides the detail:

 "Thus beginning the year with March (for that was the ancient custom) they allowed thirty days for the moon [ending] in March, and twenty-nine for that [ending] in April; and thirty again for May, and twenty-nine for June &c. according to the old verses:

 Impar luna pari, par fiet in impare mense;

 In quo completur mensi lunatio detur.

 "For the first, third, fifth, seventh, ninth, and eleventh months, which are called impares menses, or unequal months, have their moons according to computation of thirty days each, which are therefore called pares lunae, or equal moons: but the second, fourth, sixth, eighth, tenth, and twelfth months, which are called pares menses, or equal months, have their moons but twenty nine days each, which are called impares lunae, or unequal moons."